nokia/SReXperts/docs/nsp/beginner/60-nsp-alarm-ack.md

 ///

 This workflow can be difficult to run as it requires a list of objects as input, and each object must include an attribute called `fdn`.
 To make execution easier, we will create a user-friendly input form that allows selecting from currently active alarms.

+From the WebUI, a workflow must first be `Validated` and `Created`.
+At this point it is in `DRAFT` mode.
+To run it, you need to publish it to `RELEASED`.
+If you want to make further edits, switch it back to `DRAFT`.
+When working in Visual Studio Code, you can save time: the workflow extension automatically handles these steps for you.

 ### Add a Workflow Input Form